The Role of Cloud Configuration in Workday Software

 Familiarity plays a critical role in software navigation.
 People have become accustomed to specific symbols and their placements.
 For example, we expect to see an “X” in the top right-hand corner of a window that will close when we click on it.
 We understand that three dots or three horizontal lines signify “More” or “Menu” in an app.
 Organizations have also developed internal cues over the years.
 These likely began with the operating systems companies used.

 Software added over the years has also played a role.
 IT teams tend to configure each new software to match the ones before as closely as possible.
 Some companies also ensure cohesion by choosing software from one provider, such as companies that use Microsoft 365 and its productivity tools.
-These organizations tend to want options that maintain the cohesion.
+These organizations tend to want cloud configuration options that maintain the cohesion.

 2. Configurations Improve Adoption Rates and Productivity